YNemokun/tictactoeAI/README.md

    For example, in the board above, if X wins immediate, the utility equation should return (1 + 7) * 1 = 8

-## Game File
+## Game.py

+The first two moves are randomly generated to make the program run faster.
+For now, the file will return a list of winners for each type of game.

 All the print functions are turned off, or the games should run like this:

 ![Image of Result](images/Run.png)

-The first two moves are randomly generated to make the program run faster.

 There is also an interactive function called AI_human, where the player can play against the AI.